How to Apply

-Provides a full range of professional services for credentialing, recredentialing, processing applications and verifying licensing and certifications, monitoring sanctions, assessing competency, and processing privileging, as appropriate, for Specified Personnel Professionals (SPPs are Advanced Practice Registered Nurses and Physician Assistants), by applying expert knowledge, expertise, and experience.
+Provides a full range of professional services for credentialing, recredentialing, processing applications and verifying licensing and certifications, monitoring sanctions, assessing competency, and processing privileging, as appropriate by applying expert knowledge, expertise, and experience.
 Acting as a specialist in the complex Michigan Medicine credentialing process, has the authority to make independent decisions on matters of significance within the scope of responsibilities through analyzing, comparing, and evaluating various courses of action.

 - Accountability for completion of initial appointment/reappointment, credentialing, and privileging following strict requirements of Centers for Medicare and Medicaid (CMS), The Joint Commission (TJC), the National Committee for Quality Assurance (NCQA), Healthcare Facilities Accreditation Program (HFAP), and Utilization Review and Accreditation Commission/American Accreditation Health Care Commission (URAC) to ensure the safety of our patients and safeguard Michigan Medicine against loss of accreditation, malpractice claims, and claims of negligent credentialing.